evgeniums/cpp-validator/docs/index.md

 #### AND

 `AND` aggregation is used when all validation conditions must be satisfied.
-In addition to `functional notation` and `infix notation` the `AND` aggregation can be implicitly invoked when validation conditions in a [validator](#validator) for the whole object are listed separated with commas.
+In addition to `functional notation` and `infix notation` the `AND` aggregation can be implicitly invoked when validation conditions in a [validator](#validator) for the whole object are separated with commas.
 See examples below.

 ```cpp
 // validator is satisfied when variable is greater than 1 and less than 100